luspi/previewqt/README.md

+**IMPORTANT NOTE: The server hosting PreviewQt has experienced a cyberattack and for safety reasons has been temporarily taken offline.
+It will be restored again very soon.
+My apologies for the inconveniences.**

 # PreviewQt

 PreviewQt is a simple applications that allows you to **preview all kinds of files**, from **images** to **videos**, from **documents** to **archives**, and beyond.
 It is based on Qt/QML, published as open-source, and completely free.